aalllee/convexHull2D/README.md

 #### Geometry based
 	To use Geometry based mode we need to enable it first in the Object settings by checking on "Geometry based" option.
 	This mode computes the convex hull on the points produced by intersecting the world X-Z plane with the childern objects.
-	Not that the children objects must be in editable mode to be considered for computation.
+	Note that the children objects must be in editable mode to be considered for computation.

 <p float="left">